Non-residents are taxed on their Guatemalan-sourced income. Married couples are taxed separately.

 Nonresidents can avail of the following personal deductions:

-Capital gains realized from selling real estate property are subject to capital gains tax at a flat rate of 10% as of January 2013.
+Capital gains realized from selling real estate property are subject to capital gains tax at a flat rate of 10%.
 The taxable gain is computed by deducting the acquisition costs and improvement costs from the selling price.

 VAT is levied at a uniform rate of 12% and applies (among others) to the sale of new properties and rental of real estate.